Be part of our team

 We are currently seeking an experienced health practitioner to engage with Aboriginal communities across Western Australia and coordinate Diabetes WA programs, including diabetes training for local health professionals.

-This position is a full-time, term contract until 30th June 2019.
-We are offering a competitive salary with a broad range of employee benefits including salary sacrifice options (dependent on your individual tax circumstances).
+This position is a full-time, maximum term contract until 30th June 2022.
+We are offering a competitive salary with a broad range of employee benefits available, including salary packaging options that can add further value to annual salaries, depending on individual tax circumstances.

-- Coordination and delivery of culturally adapted diabetes programs, including Aboriginal DESMOND and Feltman training;
+- Coordination and delivery of culturally adapted diabetes programs, including Aboriginal DESMOND (DESY) and Feltman.

-- Project management of key contract requirements under the National Diabetes Services Scheme, including the Aboriginal Health Forum;
+- Project management of key contract requirements under the National Diabetes Services Scheme.

 Ideal candidates will have: